Kathy Lynn Emerson

 Joan Bocher’s parentage is unknown and her surname is also uncertain, since she was also known as Joan Knell, and Joan of Kent.
 She was imprisoned in Canterbury before coming to London.
 She was probably married to a German tradesman living in London named Thombe.
 In the early 1540s, Joan appeared at the royal court, distributing copies of Tyndale’s New Testament.
 In 1543, she was arrested and charged with heresy, but because she had committed her offenses before February 1539, she could invoke King Henry’s pardon to Anabaptists and Sacramentaries.
 In 1548, after Edward VI became king, Joan was tried a second time.
 In April 1549 she was brought before Archbishop Cranmer’s special commission to deal with heretics, as was Thombe.
 He recanted, but Joan refused and forced Cranmer to excommunicate her.
 She was imprisoned for more than a year while attempts were made to show her the error of her ways, but in the end she was burnt as a heretic at Smithfield.
 Biography: Oxford DNB entry under “Bocher, Joan.”

 Cecilia or Cecily Bodenham was the daughter of Roger Bodenham of Rotherwas, Herefordshire (d.1514) and Joane Bromwich.
 She became a nun at Kingston St. Michael in Wiltshire.
 In 1511, a curate of Castle Combe robbed the priory and kidnapped the prioress, Cecily Bodenham.
 Apparently, he returned her.
 In 1534, she borrowed money to secure her election as abbess of Wilton, where the post had been vacant for more than a year.
 She paid £100 to Lord Cromwell to secure her election and took over in May.
 During her tenure, she leased Fuggleston Manor, held by the abbey, to Henry Bodenham, doubtless a relative, but when she surrendered the abbey on March 25, 1539, she claimed to be “without father, brother, or any assured friend” and was granted a house at Fovant, together with orchards, gardens, and meadows, as well as an annuity of £100.
 She lived there with ten of the thirty-three nuns who had been at Wilton before the dissolution.
 Her will is dated 1543.
+She was nearly sixty years old when she died.
 Biography: Elizabeth Dorsey Hatle, "Portrait of a Young Woman,"Ricardian Register (Spring 2003).
-Portrait: according to Hatle, the portrait of a woman of the Bodenham family in the Minneapolis Institute of Art is Cecily Bodenham.
+Portrait: according to Hatle, the portrait of a woman of the Bodenham family in the Minneapolis Institute of Art is Cecily Bodenham, but in his A Queen of New Invention: Portraits of Lady Jane Grey Dudley, J. Stephen Edwards, following the 1915 identification made by M. H. Dodd in Notes and Queries, refutes this and further argues that the portrait, dated c.1550-1555, is unlikely to be any lady of the Bodenham family.

 see ALICE GALE